 - Sickness absence reports – Absences that aren’t incidents still show in this report but are not included in the Bradford calculation for that user.

-- Sickness absence analysis report – Absences that aren’t marked as incidents don’t contribute towards the Bradford score calculated on this report.
+- Sickness absence analysis report – Absences that aren’t marked as incidents are shown in the overall count, don’t contribute towards the Bradford score calculated on this report.

 - Summary Sheet – Non-incidents don’t contribute to the Bradford score within the “Sickness” section of the Summary Sheet.

 - Absence – Non-incidents are still shown on this page.
-The “Include this as an incident” column will reflect what was set in the Sickness Absence Report.
-Non-incidents are also not included in the Bradford calculation on this page.
+The “Include this as an incident” column will reflect what was set in the Sickness Absence Report, however non-incidents are also not included in the Bradford calculation on this page.

 - > >